Hours

 Skirball Cultural Center

-Get lost in the organic forms and vibrant colors of paintings by Peter Krasnow, whose works are inspired by his Jewish heritage and the shining optimism of Southern California.
+Get lost in the organic forms and vibrant colors of paintings by Peter Krasnow, whose works from our collection are inspired by his Jewish heritage and the shining optimism of Southern California.

 About the Exhibition